Ted-Jiang/kylin/odbc/README.md

 We use Casablanca 2.0.1, like zlib, we need static libs of Casablanca, so again we need to compile it manually.
 Download 2.0.1 source code from code repository: http://casablanca.codeplex.com/SourceControl/changeset/fa40cc31af293417bb9f25d358a3af576226394a.
 Refer to https://katyscode.wordpress.com/2014/04/01/how-to-statically-link-the-c-rest-sdk-casablanca to build it.

 ### Compile KylinODBC
+Pay additional attention to the preprocessor definition, CPPREST_FORCE_HTTP_CLIENT_ASIO, which is for using boost asio for http client instead of winhttp.

-Open KylinODBC.sln, if you're building a 32 bit ODBC driver, set the profile to RELEASE|Win32, build project Installer and find the driver exe at Installer/Express/SingleImage/DiskImages/DISK1.
+Open KylinODBC.sln with VS2019, if you're building a 32 bit ODBC driver, set the profile to RELEASE|Win32, build the modular "Driver".
+After the dll library is generated, openKylinODBC.sln with VS2012, build project Installer and find the driver exe at Installer/Express/SingleImage/DiskImages/DISK1.
 If you're building a 64 bit driver, set the profile to RELEASE|x64, and find the exe at Installer(x64bit)/Express/SingleImage/DiskImages/DISK1.